Realm-Bot/docs/Features/automod.md

 ![](/images/create-rule-button.png)

 ### 1) Block certain devices
-  You can set a automod rule to block certain devices from joining your realm
+  You can set an automod rule to block certain devices from joining your realm

    To block a device create a new automod rule and in the devices dropdown turn on devices and select the devices you want to block in the box

 ### 2) Prevent Alt Accounts
   You can set Automod Rule to prevent possible alt accounts

-  Realmbot uses a varity of information like ip address,device information, etc to autonomosly calculate if a account is a alt of another account.
+  Realmbot uses a variety of information like IP address, device information, etc to autonomously calculate if an account is an alt of another account.
 This is highly accurate in most cases

-  To create a automod rule against alt account. create a new automod rule and in the `Alt Score` dropdown turn it on and set the alt score it says how likely a said account is an alt
+  To create an automod rule against alt accounts.
+Create a new automod rule and in the `Alt Score` dropdown turn it on and set the alt score it says how likely a said account is an alt